derektypist/image-search-abstraction-layer/README.md

-# Image Search Abstration Layer
+# Image Search Abstraction Layer

 The purpose of the project is to build an image search abstraction layer.